Aftabbs/Fund_Switches_ML_Model_Web-Application/README.md

 Predicting fund switches is a challenging task due to:
 - The highly imbalanced dataset
 - The complex nature of the financial data
+- there are very few switches observed in industry

 ## Solution